-The data on condominium housing units were obtained from Housing Question 13 in the 2011 American Community Survey.
-The question was asked at both occupied and vacant housing units.
+The data on condominium housing units were obtained from Housing Question 16 in the 2014 American Community Survey (ACS).
+The question was asked at occupied housing units.

 Condominium Status - Condominium is a type of ownership that enables a person to own an apartment or house in a development of similarly owned units and to hold a common or joint ownership in some or all of the common areas and facilities such as land, roof, hallways, entrances, elevators, swimming pool, etc. Condominiums may be single-family houses as well as units in apartment buildings.
 A unit does not need to be occupied by the owner to be counted as a condominium.